 Applying ice to the affected foot for 20 minutes three or four times daily should help lessen plantar fasciitis pain.

-Although no studies have explored ginger's effects on people with plantar fasciitis, some medical experts recommend this herb for relieving plantar fasciitis-related pain and inflammation.
+Although no studies have explored the effect of ginger on people with plantar fasciitis, some medical experts recommend this herb for relieving plantar fasciitis-related pain and inflammation.

 Learn about other inflammation-fighting herbs.